awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 The AWS Foundational Security Best Practices standard contains the following controls\.
 For each control, the information includes the following information\.
 + The category that the control applies to\.
 For descriptions of the categories, see [Control categories](control-categories.md)\.
 + The severity
-+ The applicable resource
++ The applicable resource that the control evaluates\.
+We also list dependent resources for which you should enable AWS Config recording for the control to work\.
 + The required AWS Config rule, and any specific parameter values set by AWS Security Hub
 + Remediation steps

 Note that gaps in the control numbers indicate controls that are not yet released\.
+If a control is noted as **Retired**, Security Hub does not generate findings for that control\.

 ## Controls categorized by service<a name="controls-categorized-service"></a>